 See these publications and all the others given in the references, if you are interested in the theory on which empymod is based.
-Another good reference is [Ziolkowski_and_Slob_2018], which will be published in late 2018.
+Another good reference is [Ziolkowski_and_Slob_2019].
 The book derives in great detail the equations for layered-Earth CSEM modelling.